0xmons/0xmons-blog/contents/azathoth.md

 ![monster 4](https://i.imgur.com/iuPFsZ1.gif)
 ![monster 5](https://i.imgur.com/8Qn3f1d.gif)

 Currently, the image generation is happening off-chain, but I have a few ideas I want to explore regarding on-chain registries and verification of each monster's image data.
-More on that after launch.
+This will be next focus now that Azathoth is live.

 As for the creative part, there's a whole mythos that's being developed along with these pixel monsters.
 You can look forward to a unique, interesting backstory for your 0xmon NFT.
-A lot of that backstory is also AI-generated, and I'll be sharing more details, again, after launch.
+This backstory is also AI-generated, human-curated.

-After v1 Azathoth, I'll be making sure things are running smoothly and pushing front-end updates.
-The next big updates to look out for will be the Lore Update, the Registry Update, and the Trading Update.
-Not necessarily in that order, though.
-Long-term, I want to build out turn-based battling on an L2 solution, but that is far from the development phase at this time.

-So, without further ado, here is what will be available when Azathoth goes live:
+So, what makes 0xmons cool?

+1. **Fully unique NFT:** Unlike other projects, every single 0xmon is 1 of 1.
+No one else will have the same 0xmon with your animation, name, epithet, or lore.
+2. **Human-AI hybrid creativity:** Each 0xmon's animation, name, epithet, and lore was originally AI generated, and then hand-tweaked by a human (me!)
+This allows for a very interesting type of joint creative content that is currently rare in the NFT space.
+3. **Onchain data:** (In Development) I'm currently working on a way for 0xmon users to encode their 0xmon's data directly on chain which solidifies their digital presence and allows for true art ownership, even if IPFS fails.

 # Farming
-Once the project goes live, you will be able to stake XMON-ETH LP tokens to acquire more XMON tokens.
+You can currently stake XMON-ETH LP tokens to acquire more XMON tokens.
 This is the normal farming you're used to, no extra gimmicks.

 ![farming pictures](https://i.imgur.com/9nyfoai.png)

 ~~The tentative plan is to distribute 800 tokens over 1 month for liquidity mining, and then extend that over additional months with more tokens.~~

-See this post for updated farming details.
+See [this post](https://blog.0xmons.xyz/78686666310) for updated farming details.

 # Summoning
-At launch, there will be 2 ways to acquire 0xmon NFTs directly from the contracts.
-The first is to stake your XMON tokens to acquire DOOM, and then redeem the DOOM for monsters.
+Right now, you can stake your XMON tokens to acquire DOOM, and then redeem the DOOM for 0xmon NFTs.
 This is similar to how users redeem Pineapples for collectibles in MEME.

 ![summoning picture](https://i.imgur.com/AyenAiD.png)

 The DOOM cost to summon a 0xmon goes up with subsequent summons.
 The summoner contract is deployed to mainnet [here](https://etherscan.io/address/0xd06337a401b468657de2f9d3e390ce5b21c3c1c0#code).

+The initial parameters (subject to change) are:

+* Max stake: 12 XMON
+* Time to redeem first 0xmon: 1 week
+* Time to redeem subsequent 0xmons: 1 additional week per summon

-# Spawning
+# Spawning (In Development)
-The second method is to acquire 2 0xmons and then use them to spawn a third.
+The second method will be to acquire two 0xmons and then use them to spawn a third.
 Spawning takes an XMON fee.
 At launch, each pair of 0xmons can only be bred together once, e.g. monster A and monster B can only spawn 1 offspring.
 After spawning, there will be a delay before the monsters can spawn again.

 ![spawning screenshot](https://i.imgur.com/oxrkIaI.png)

 Later generation 0xmons will require longer delays between spawns.
-The spawning contract is deployed to mainnet [here](https://etherscan.io/address/0x4fad5ddc4e0186b932e27baa7d37d97457dfc868).
+The current spawning contract is deployed to mainnet [here](https://etherscan.io/address/0x4fad5ddc4e0186b932e27baa7d37d97457dfc868).
+Note that it is not live and future versions may be deployed.

 # Security
 Please note, **none of the 0xmons contracts have been audited**.